blakemcbride/Build/README.md

 *build* is being built in Common Lisp.
 Common Lisp was chosen for the following reasons:

-1. Common Lisp is the single best language for building domain specific languages (DSL).
+1. Common Lisp is the single best language for building domain-specific languages (DSL).
 This means that building *build* would be the easiest with Common Lisp.